novalagung/learndevops/en/terraform-aws-ec2-internet-gateway-ssh.md

 ## 1. Prerequisites

-#### 1.1.
+### 1.1.
 Terraform CLI

 Ensure terraform CLI is available.
-If not, follow this guide [Terraform Installation](terraform-cli-installation.md).
+If not, then follow guide on [Terraform Installation](terraform-cli-installation.md).

-#### 1.2.
+### 1.2.
 Individual AWS IAM user

 Prepare a new individual IAM user with programmatic access key enabled and has access to EC2 management.
 We will use the `access_key` and `secret_key` on this tutorial.
-If you haven't create the user follow this guide [Create Individual IAM User](aws-create-individual-iam-user.md).
+If you haven't create the IAM user, then follow guide on [Create Individual IAM User](aws-create-individual-iam-user.md).

-#### 1.3. `ssh-keygen` and `ssh` commands
+### 1.3. `ssh-keygen` and `ssh` commands

 Ensure both `ssh-keygen` and `ssh` command are available.